alvaroaleman/static-kas/README.md

 # Static KAS

 A fake kube-apiserver that serves static data from an Openshift must-gather.
 Dynamically discovers resources and supports logs.
 Requires golang >= 1.17.
+While there is no explicit documentation for the directory layout, a sample is included for testing in [./pkg/handler/testdata](./pkg/handler/testdata).

 Usage: